JohnScience/wasi-exploration/README.md

 ## Concepts

 * Command modules vs Reactor modules.
 See [Reactor modules support](#reactor-modules-support) for more details.
+* [WIT] file format.
+Wasm Interface Type (WIT) format is an IDL to provide tooling for the WebAssembly Component Model.

 ## Useful crates and repositories